Makati Avenue: History

-The avenue served as the primary access road to the old Nielson Field airport from the San Pedro de Macati town proper, extending up to the Manila Circumferential Road (now EDSA) at the present-day location of the Magallanes Interchange.
-It was known as Culi-Culi Road, which also led to the barrio of Culi-Culi (now Pio del Pilar) just west of Nielson Field.
+The avenue traces its roots to the primary access road connecting the old Nielson Field airport and the San Pedro de Macati town proper, extending up to the Manila Circumferential Road (now EDSA) at the present-day location of the Magallanes Interchange at the south.
+It was known as Culi-Culi Road, which also led to barrio Culi-Culi (now Pio del Pilar) just west of Nielson Field.
 After the airport was closed down after World War II, its two runways were converted into wide roads known today as Ayala Avenue and Paseo de Roxas.
 The airport's control tower was preserved, and is now a library called Filipinas Heritage Library.
 This library is located along the avenue at the southeast corner of Ayala Triangle.
 The subsequent development of San Lorenzo Village led to the road's section between Manila Circumferential Road and McKinley–Pasay Road (now divided into Arnaiz Avenue and McKinley Road) being removed.

 Makati Avenue, particularly its northern segment in Poblacion, has a history of prostitution.
 The areas around P. Burgos Street, with its nightclubs, bars, and budget hotels, are considered by many to be Makati's red-light district.
 At present, however, the area is undergoing gentrification with the completion of several new commercial developments, including the Century City mall and complex.